lukaszbudnik/migrator/README.md

 If you have an existing way of storing information about your tenants you can configure migrator to use it.
 In the config file you need to provide 2 parameters:

-* `tenantSelectSql` - a select statement which returns names of the tenants
+* `tenantSelectSQL` - a select statement which returns names of the tenants
-* `tenantInsertSql` - an insert statement which creates a new tenant entry, this is called as a prepared statement and is called with the name of the tenant as a parameter; should your table require additional columns you need to provide default values for them
+* `tenantInsertSQL` - an insert statement which creates a new tenant entry, this is called as a prepared statement and is called with the name of the tenant as a parameter; should your table require additional columns you need to provide default values for them

 Here is an example:

 ```
-tenantSelectSql: select name from global.customers
+tenantSelectSQL: select name from global.customers
-tenantInsertSql: insert into global.customers (name, active, date_added) values (?, true, NOW())
+tenantInsertSQL: insert into global.customers (name, active, date_added) values (?, true, NOW())
 ```

 # Performance